EVORA-project/evora-ontology/models/docs/expressedAs.md

 # Slot: expressed as (expressedAs)

 _Refers to the form in which the protein is produced and manifested in a biological system.
-Possible values include 'Soluble' (proteins that are dissolved in the cellular or extracellular fluid) and 'Inclusion bodies' (aggregated proteins that are insoluble and form within the cell)_
+Possible values include 'Soluble' (proteins that are dissolved in the cellular or extracellular fluid) and 'Inclusion bodies' (aggregated proteins that are insoluble and form within the cell)._